Govindmenon69/ganeshpedia-src/docs/README.md

-# The GM friend Group
+# Noteable Induviduals

-* Written below are some information about his friends from a personal standpoint.
+* Written below are some information about a few noteable induviduals from a personal standpoint.

 ### Ganesh Krishna Ramachandran